mvysny/vok-orm/README.md

     }
 ```

-Then we can retrofit the Category itself with this functionality, by adding an extension method to compute this value:
+Then we can outfit the Category itself with this functionality, by adding an extension method to compute this value:
 ```kotlin
 fun Category.getTotalCountForReviews(): Long = Review.getTotalCountForReviewsInCategory(id!!)
 ```